 The Deik again did very well at cleaning up flour, doing one of the best jobs of the entire group.
 It also did reasonably well at cleaning up rice, though it did perform much better on the flatter carpet than on the fluffier carpet.
 It would pile up the rice a bit, but usually collects it in the end.
 It continued its solid performance into our Cheerio collection challenge.
 It required minimal effort to get all of the cereal from the flat carpet and only a little more effort to successfully clean the fluffier carpet.

 This vacuum also did a decent job at collecting pet hair, collecting the bulk of it in our tests and only leaving a small amount behind.
 However, it can become clogged when tasked with collecting larger amounts of hair — something to consider for those that have long hair pets.

 The Deik finished out the test with a good showing at cleaning oats, only leaving behind trace amounts of oats on both types of carpet.

-This product is an exceptional value, earning it the Best Buy award and is one of the top options to consider when searching for a stick vacuum on a smaller budget.
+This product is an exceptional value and is one of the top options to consider when searching for a stick vacuum on a smaller budget.

 All in all, the Deik is a great option for someone who doesn't want to spend a ton on a stick vacuum and still wants a convenient and easy to use solution for cleaning up lighter-duty messes.
 This model doesn't quite have the cleaning power to match the top models, but it gets the job done decently well and can save you from the hassle of pulling out your full-size vacuum.
 For those that want the best bang for the buck, definitely take a look at the Deik.